 In the tool, click the ‘Request indexing’ button so Google will recrawl your page, and if it still finds it valuable – it will leave it in the index and show it in the SERPs again.

 How to make a removal permanent

-Setting up a 404 (Not Found) or a 410 (Gone) HTTP status code removes a page from your site.
+Implementing 404 and 410 HTTP status codes removes a page from your site.
 As a result, search engine bots and users won’t be able to access your page.

 Add a password